da-revo/This-Maybe-the-Truth/README.md

 ## Introduction

- Perspectivism is a philosophical framework for evealuating beliefs when no absolute truth can be known.
+ Perspectivism is a philosophical framework for evaluating beliefs when no absolute truth can be known.

  This Maybe the Truth is a collection of chapters ( or book ) explaining the core assumption of Perspectivism, why you should adopt it and how to handle the implications and complications it presents.